 Founder, Director, Curator.

 Irish Sound Science Technology Association (ISSTA).
 The Irish Sound, Science and Technology Association is an organisation that brings together practitioners integrating fields of music, art, sound, science and technology.
 I was a co-founder of this organisation beginning the groundwork with Kerry Hagan in 2009.
-I have been the president for the past two years and have concluded a very successful 2016 event.
+I was president from 20015-17 and have concluded a number of very successful events, the latest at Dundalk Institute of Technology 2017.

 If you are interested in learning more about my practice or would like to commission my

-skillset for your project just leave me a message and I will get back to as soon as possible.
+skill set for your project just leave me a message and I will get back as soon as possible.